sampsonqian/cs6140-ML-Project/README.md

 python LSTM.py
 ```

-For model tuning, each script will generate and plot top 10 performing models based on MSE and based on R², full result will be written into a corresponding cvs file.
+For model tuning, each script will generate and plot the top 10 performing models (ranked by MSE and R² scores).
+The full results will be saved to a corresponding CSV file.

 ### PLR Model Tuning